 The New Cold War Is Boiling Over in Syria

-Trump’s latest air strikes are a new U.S.-Russian missile crisis that risks devastating escalation.
+Trump’s latest airstrikes are a new U.S.-Russian missile crisis that risks devastating escalation.

-U.N.
-Secretary General Antonio Guterres recently said the Cold War is back with a vengeance, but also with a difference.
-This is correct, but belatedly so.
-The new confrontation between Russia and the United States started already in 2014, and has been intensifying ever since, culminating in Friday evening’s U.S.-led strikes on Syria, which the Trump administration blamed on the Syrian government and its Russian allies, and vowed to sustain indefinitely, if it deems necessary.
-Russian President Vladimir Putin responded, in turn, that the attacks were “an act of aggression” that would “have a destructive effect on the entire system of international relations.”
+António Guterres, the secretary-general of the United Nations, recently said the Cold War was back with a vengeance but also with a difference.
+This is correct but belatedly so.
+The new confrontation between Russia and the United States started already in 2014 and has been intensifying ever since, culminating in Friday evening’s U.S.-led strikes on Syria, which the Trump administration blamed on the Syrian government and its Russian allies and vowed to sustain indefinitely, if it deemed necessary.
+Russian President Vladimir Putin responded, in turn, that the attacks were an “act of aggression” that would “have a destructive effect on the entire system of international relations.”

 The new confrontation between Russia and the United States has thus reached its first “missile crisis” moment.
 The way it is handled — whether it produces a direct military collision between the armed forces of the United States and Russia — will matter gravely for the entire world.